 Eclairs will keep for two days BUT are best eaten on the same day.
 Enjoy!
 If you make this recipe please share with us!
 We love to see your creations on social media #pistouandpastis!

 - 4 eggs

-- Put dough into a stand mixer and add eggs one by one till well incorporated.
+- Put the dough into a stand mixer and add eggs one by one till well incorporated.

 - 2 teaspoons vanilla